matrix-org/matrix.org/content/ecosystem/sdks/index.md

 """
 +++

-SDKs are pieces of software meant for developers, that take care of the technical Matrix protocol calls behind the scenes.
-They allow them to focus on where they can add the most value.
-If you're not a developer, this section of the website is probably not for you.
+SDKs are pieces of software meant for developers: they take care of the technical Matrix protocol calls behind the scenes, so you can focus on what makes your project unique.
+If you're not a developer, this section probably isn't for you.

-There are two fundamental types of SDKs: clients and appservices.
-This distinction is quite academical, and we went for a more pragmatic approach.
-You will find below SDKs by type of product you may want to create (namely: clients, bots, bridges).
-Don't be surprised if the same SDK appears in several sections!

-If you are a developer and are not sure what the difference between clients and appservices is, please head to [the developers documentation](/docs/matrix-concepts/).
+Pick what you want to build below and we'll show you the SDKs for it.
+Don't be surprised if the same SDK appears under more than one option - most SDKs cover several use cases.
+Not sure which applies to you?
+Check the [developer documentation](/docs/matrix-concepts/) for the difference between clients and appservices.

 {{ sdk_deck() }}